SithJester/SithJester.github.io/_posts/2020-6-25-RPABlog-LSUnit1.md

 tags: [RPA,Automation,Business]
 comments: false
 ---
-**How likely is A.I. to replace our workforce?**

 A.I., or Artificial Intelligence, has always captured the imagination of almost every medium.
 From movies, to comic books, and in passing conversation; Robots always seem to have a place in our future.
 Today, we use automated processes on a daily basis in everything from communication to microtransactions.
+#### **What is RPA?**
-Robotic Process Automation(RPA) is quickly becoming the solution to many issues companies face on a daily basis.
+Robotic Process Automation (RPA) is quickly becoming the solution to many issues companies face on a daily basis.

-##**What is RPA?**
-The application of technology, used to digitize repetetive processes, or comb through large amounts of data quickly.
+It is the application of technology, used to digitize repetetive processes, or comb through large amounts of data quickly.
 An RPA tool can be as simple as generating a response to an email, or as complex as deploying thousands of bots, performing several jobs within a single network or Enterprise resource planning (ERP) software.

 We will be taking a look at the occupations within the United States that are most likely to be automated in part, if not entirely.